 The second theme is self-governance.
 Here, individuals are urged to take care of themselves, or others are urged to facilitate self-governance.
 Where young infants are not seen as able to govern themselves, their caregivers are urged to self-govern in ways that will ensure the development of a (often cerebral) platform from which children will eventually learn this skill.
 Moreover, people are seen as primarily responsible for self-governance in such a way as to reduce the chances of dementia and ‘ensure’ cognitive vitality.

-The last theme is that of vulnerability.
+The last theme is vulnerability.
 Perhaps surprisingly, teenagers and their brains are more likely to be explicitly framed as vulnerable than infants.
-Vulnerability is related to the ‘risky’ behaviour of teenagers but also to the idea that the risks that they take can have more impact on their still developing brains.
+Vulnerability is related to the ‘risky’ behaviour of teenagers but also to the idea that the risks that they take can have more impact on their still-developing brains.

-Thus, reports discussing policy across the life course ascribe specific social problems to the functioning of brains, yet the solution that they plea for is often a relational one, where parents have a more loving relationship with their children and understand their teenagers better, and where people care for and understand the behaviour of those with dementia.
-Our analysis, moreover, indicates the import of neuroscience to UK social policies, whilst simultaneously suggesting the importance of being mindful of the limits to which a neurobiological idiom is deployed in policy settings (and elsewhere).
-As well, we show how critical discourses may proliferate even within the terrain where the terms and concepts of the neurosciences occupy space.
+Thus, reports discussing policy across the life course ascribe specific social problems to the functioning of brains.
+Yet, the solution they plea for is often a relational one, where parents have a more loving relationship with their children and understand their teenagers better, and where people care for and understand the behaviour of those with dementia.
+Our analysis, moreover, indicates the import of neuroscience to UK social policies whilst simultaneously suggesting the importance of being mindful of the limits to which a neurobiological idiom is deployed in policy settings (and elsewhere).
+We also show how critical discourses may proliferate even within the terrain where the terms and concepts of the neurosciences occupy space.